MIT-DB-Class/simple-db-hw-2022/lab1.md

 which you can get to by typing `add sipb` at the Athena prompt.
 Note that on some versions of Athena you must also run `add -f java` to set the environment correctly for Java programs.
-See the [Athena documentation on using Java](http://web.mit.edu/acs/www/languages.html#Java) for more details.
+See the [Athena documentation on using Java](http://web.mit.edu/java/www/) for more details.

 To help you during development, we have provided a set of unit tests in addition to the end-to-end tests that we use for grading.
-These are by no means comprehensive, and you should not rely on them exclusively to verify the correctness of your project (put those 6.170 skills to use!).
+These are by no means comprehensive, and you should not rely on them exclusively to verify the correctness of your project (put those 6.1040 (formerly 6.170) skills to use!).

 To run the unit tests use the `test` build target: